maxweldsouza/microexamples/README.md

 ##Markup
 For chapter names write <!--Chapter=Your Chapter Name-->

 For examples write <!--Exercise-->

-Write this on separate lines.
+Markup should be on a separate line.

 Dont leave blank lines before or after the markup.

 ##Branch for Static pages
 The gh-pages branch has the static pages for the site.

-## Build
 ###To clean temporary files
 scons -c